-The Consumer Protection Code, which has been issued by the Financial Regulator under statutory powers and which applies to the Issuer, contains provisions that cover all aspects of a regulated entity's relationship with a consumer.
+The Consumer Protection Code 2012, which has been issued by the Central Bank under statutory powers and which applies to the Issuer and which replaced the Consumer Protection Code 2006 with effect from 1 January 2012, contains provisions that cover all aspects of a regulated entity's relationship with a consumer.
 These range from advertising and marketing, to knowing the consumer and offering suitable products, to ensuring that consumers are treated fairly.
-The general principles of the Consumer Protection Code apply to all customers of the Issuer.
+The general principles of the Consumer Protection Code 2012 apply to all customers of the Issuer.

-Relevant obligations of the Consumer Protection Code include: a requirement to supply a written suitability statement before providing certain services or products; a strict time period for complaint handling; for consolidation mortgages, an obligation to supply a written comparison detailing the total cost of the consolidated facility on offer versus the cost of maintaining existing loans; and a requirement to advise customers how to mitigate/avoid fees and penalties in respect of the chosen product.
+Relevant obligations of the Consumer Protection Code 2012 include: a requirement to supply a written suitability statement before providing certain services or products; a strict time period for complaint handling; for consolidation mortgages, an obligation to supply a written comparison detailing the total cost of the consolidated facility on offer versus the cost of maintaining existing loans; and a requirement to advise customers how to mitigate/avoid fees and penalties in respect of the chosen product.